elatomo/nestor/README.md

 # Néstor

 Néstor is my personal AI assistant project.
-The core idea is simple: use a cheap capable model (gpt-4o-mini) as a natural language interface to useful functions.
+The core idea is simple: use a cheap capable model (gpt-5-nano) as a natural language interface to useful functions.

 I mainly use it through my [Matrix bot](https://github.com/elatomo/nestor-matrix), but the core library works standalone via CLI.

+This is primarily a learning project to experiment with [pydantic-ai](https://ai.pydantic.dev/) and agentic patterns.
 Eventually I might swap the model for something that runs locally.
 You're welcome to use it as reference, fork it, or steal ideas for your own experiments.

 ## Features